What's a heat dome? Here's why so much of the US is broiling this week

 A heat wave is defined by how intense the heat is, how long it lasts and where it occurs, said Jeff Masters, a meteorologist with Yale Climate Connections.

 In general, several days of 90-plus degree temperatures in Texas are “no big deal," Masters said.
-Farther north, it is forecasted to be in the mid- to high-90s over the Midwest and Northeast this week, with heat indices of 100 F (38 C) or greater.
+But farther north, it is forecasted to be in the mid- to high-90s over the Midwest and Northeast this week, with heat indices of 100 F (38 C) or greater.

 "The population’s just not conditioned to that sort of heat,” he said.